Exploring Our New Home: A Guide to Truro, Nova Scotia

 Fundy Discovery Site

-Twice a day the incredible tides from Canada’s Bay of Fundy rush through Truro on their way out to the Cobequid Bay.
-The Fundy Discovery Site is a popular spot to witness the tidal bore with many viewing chairs and an interpretive centre to learn all about how and why it all happens.
+Twice a day, the incredible tides from Canada’s Bay of Fundy rush through Truro on their way in from Cobequid Bay.
+The Fundy Discovery Site is a popular spot to witness the tidal bore, with many viewing chairs and an interpretive centre to learn all about how and why it all happens.
 There are spots for picnics, a playground for kids, and public washrooms.
 The tidal bore times are posted on the website and on the office wall on site, so arrive 15 minutes early to see this unique phenomenon.

 Civic Square